-notes: If an end-of-file is encountered before all the lines are read in, NLINE is set to the number read to that point.
-If successive lines have the same frequency, the lines will be treated as a blend and derivatives will be averaged using WT/ERR.
+notes: If an end-of-file or empty line is encountered before all the lines are read in, NLINE is set to the number read to that point.
+If successive lines have the same frequency and experimental error, the lines will be treated as a blend and derivatives will be averaged using WT/ERR.
 Any lines with format errors will be ignored.
+If the blended lines are followed with a line with the same frequency and with an error that is at least 2 times larger than the error of the blend, then the error is interpreted as the uncertainty in the rms width of line frequencies within the blend, and the error-weighted square of the width is minimized along with the error-weighted square of the difference of experimental and calculated frequency.
+(The quantum numbers for this pseudo line are ignored.)